The Cordillera Green Network, Inc. (CGN) is an environmental Non-Government Organization (NGO) based in Baguio City, Philippines.

 <Donate with Credit card>

 Buy Our Coffee

 CGN has been promoting agroforestry Arabica coffee production in the Cordillera as a part of its reforestation project.
-CGN also conducts seminars/workshops on coffee maintenance and processing to upgrade the quality of coffee produced in the region.
-By purchasing our coffee, you are also supporting the coffee farmers and all our partner communities in improving their livelihood and ecological sustainability.
+CGN also conducts seminars/workshops on old coffee tree maintenance and post-harvest processing to improve the quality of coffee produced in the region.
+By purchasing our coffee, you also support the coffee farmers and all our partner communities in improving their livelihood and ecological sustainability.